DarrenJAN/school-notes/3b/cs-486-notes.md

   - Protection of Privacy and Intimacy.
 Prevent data intrusion
   - Solidarity
   - Democratic Participation.
 Must be subjected to democratic scrutiny, debate, and control.
   - Equity.
-Must contribute to just and equitable society.
-(Silly)
+Must contribute to just and equitable society
   - Diversity Inclusion.
 Must be compatible with maintaining social and cultural diversity
   - Prudence.
 Everyone involved in its development must exercise caution
   - Responsibility.
-Must not lessen the responsibility of human beings when decisions must be made (silly)
+Must not lessen the responsibility of human beings when decisions must be made
   - Sustainable development.
 Help to sustain the planet